HereMobilityDevelopers/micro-di/README.md

 RegisterInstance(SomeClass, () => new SomeClass("param"))
 ```

 It is possible to register dependencies by using [Experimental-Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).
-The same two options are available with decorators. `Dependency` decorator registers resolver function as is. `Singleton` decorator will register a single instance of this object.
+The same two options are available with decorators. `Dependency` decorator registers resolver function as is:

 ```js
 import { Dependency } from "@here-mobility/micro-di";